citp/privacy-policy-historical/d/di/dia/diablohub.com.md

-> *The following text is extracted and transformed from the diablohub.com privacy policy that was archived on 2013-11-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131111152845id_/http%3A//www.diablohub.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the diablohub.com privacy policy that was archived on 2014-05-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140514070113id_/http%3A//www.diablohub.com/privacy) for the most accurate reproduction.*

-# Privacy Policy — DiabloHub
+# DiabloHub - Your source for everything Diablo 3

 _Last updated March 1st, 2013_